Elie-MK/User/README.md

 ### Instructions

-1. Clone the repository
+* Clone the repository
     ```
     git clone https://github.com/Elie-MK/User.git
     ```
-2. Open the project in IntelliJ IDEA
+* Open the project in IntelliJ IDEA
    * Launch IntelliJ IDEA
    * click on "Open" and select the cloned project directory

-3. Ensure Docker is running
+* Ensure Docker is running
    * Make sure Docker is running on your machine, especially when you run the unit tests.
-4. Run the project
+* Run the project
    * Navigate to the main application file
     ````
     users\src\main\java\com\rakbank\users\UsersApplication.java
     ````
     * Right-click on the file and select "Run 'UsersApplication.main()' "
-5. Check port availability
+* Check port availability
     * The application will run on port 8080.
 Ensure that this port is not already taken by another application.
-6. Access Swagger UI
+* Access Swagger UI
    * You can access the swagger UI for API documentation at :
    ```
    http://localhost:8080/swagger-ui/index.html#/
+   ```
+* Build the JAR File
+   * Open your terminal or command prompt.
+   * Navigate to your project directory where the pom.xml file is located.
+   * Run the following command to build the JAR file:
+      ```
+      mvn clean package
       ```